ashishxsinghh/ashishxsinghh/README.md

 ## 👨🏻‍💻 Current Learning Goals

 - Improve Python Programming Skills
+- Master fullstack development
 - Enhance English Communication and Public Speaking Skills

 ---

-## 🧑🏻‍🎨 When I'm Not Coding
+## 🧑🏻‍🎨 Things i like to do when i'm not coding

 - **Fitness**: Hitting the gym to stay healthy and strong.
 - **Photography**: Capturing moments and exploring cinematography.